TiaRatsimbason/RAKUTEN_Project/README.md

 > `[http://localhost:8000/docs]` <- You can access the FastAPI documentation at this address once all containers are available and healthy (except for airflow-init)

 > `[http://localhost:8081/db/rakuten_db/]` <- You can look at the content of the database by going to this address and using these credentials: admin:pass
+>
+> `[http://localhost:5000/]` <- You can take a look at the different training experiments and model versions in the MLflow UI by accessing this URL
+>
+> Regarding workflow automation, there is Airflow, but to access the web client, you need to create a user with the admin role.
+Therefore, you need to be able to execute a command in the Airflow container.
+To do this, you need to execute this command in the WSL terminal: 'docker exec -it airflow bash' and then on the command line that opens, you need to enter:
+`airflow users create
+--username airflow
+--firstname airflow
+--lastname airflow
+--role Admin
+--email user@airflow.fr
+--password essai@airflow`
+> which will give you the credentials to log in into Airflow UI: `airflow:essai@airflow`
+>
+> `[http://localhost:8080/]` <- You can access the Airflow UI  at this address

 > `python src/scripts/predict.py` <- It will use the trained models to make a prediction (of the prdtypecode) on the desired data, by default, it will predict on the train.
 You can pass the path to data and images as arguments if you want to change it